RareSkills/blog/solana-smart-contract-language/solana-smart-contract-language.md

 Solana programs usually aren’t written in raw Rust; most developers use the Anchor Framework.
 Therefore, although Seahorse does fairly typical transpilation, it’s also taking advantage of planned framework similarities.

-The Seahorse Framework closely models the Anchor Framework so that the python code can be translated into Rust code that closely models the way it would be written in an Anchor framework.
+The Seahorse Framework closely models the Anchor Framework so that the Python code can be translated into Rust code that closely models the way it would be written in an Anchor framework.

 Note that this project is in beta right now.

-## Does Solana use solidity?
+## Does Solana use Solidity?

 Yes, it is possible to write Solana applications in Solidity but somewhat experimental.
 The [solang solidity compiler](https://solang.readthedocs.io/en/latest/) was built to support compiling Solidity to BPF.